adityamahajan-io/betting-app/README.md

 ## Additional Points

-**Custom memoization function**: In my interview we had discussed about the implementation of a memoization function without using react `useMemo`.
-Inspired from that, I created a custom memoization function to optimize performance by caching the game results based on hashed arguments, reducing redundant computations.
+**Custom memoization function**: Created a custom memoization function to optimize performance by caching the game results based on hashed arguments, reducing redundant computations.

 **Enhanced User Interaction**: Added a feature to adjust bet amounts up or down, enhancing user control and interaction within the game.